bifurcationkit/BifurcationKit.jl/docs/src/mittelmannAuto.md

 ```

 !!! unknown "References"
-    The following example is exposed in Farrell, Patrick E., Casper H. L. Beentjes, and Ásgeir Birkisson. **The Computation of Disconnected Bifurcation Diagrams.** ArXiv:1603.00809 [Math], March 2, 2016.
+    The following example is exposed in Farrell, Patrick E., Casper H. L. Beentjes, and Ásgeir Birkisson. **The Computation of Disconnected Bifurcation Diagrams.** ArXiv:1603.00809 [Math], March 2, 2016. .
+It is also treated in Michiel Wouters. **Automatic Exploration Techniques for the Numerical Continuation of Large–Scale Nonlinear Systems**, 2019.

 We consider the problem of Mittelmann: